So, you’ve landed an interview for your dream job. Congratulations!

 And it’s best to follow up sooner rather than later.
 “Send a follow-up thank-you as soon as possible—either by the end of the day, or definitely the next day,” says Vickers.
 That kind of energy and enthusiasm can go a long way to earning you winning points toward the job you want.

-Even better, want to work with us?
+Want to work with us?
 Hop over to the GEICO Careers site and find a job that’s just right for you.